pykale/mmai-tutorials/_sources/workshop/intro.md

 Consider the following questions to help familiarize yourself with the key concepts of this workshop:

 - Have you used publicly available data or code in your work?
 - Have you ever shared data or code from your own research?
 - Have you practised reproducible research methods?

 Consider the following questions, choose those that apply to you, to reflect on your experience:

+- Do you currently face any challenges when working with multimodal data or methods?
 - Are there any tools or techniques present in the tutorials that you found particularly useful or innovative?
 - What aspects of the tutorials did you find most helpful or challenging?
 - How do you envision multimodal AI contributing to your own research?
-- What challenges do you currently face when working with multimodal data or methods?